nlmenke/vertebrae/.gitlab/merge_request_templates/feature.md

----
-name: Bugfix
-about: Create a pull request to fix a bug
-title: ''
-labels: bugfix
-assignees: ''
----

 ### Changes

 <!--
-Describe in detail what your pull request does, why it does that, etc. Pull requests without an adequate description will not be reviewed until one is added.
+Describe in detail what your merge request does, why it does that, etc. Merge requests without an adequate description will not be reviewed until one is added.
 Testing steps, if not already included in the issue's description, may also be helpful.